 SIEM alert normalization is a must.

-This becomes easier to understand once you assume logs turn into events, and events eventually turn into security alerts.
-More on that further down this post (refer to Alert Normalization below).
+This becomes easier to understand once you assume logs turn into events, and events eventually turn into security alerts or indicators.
+More on that further down this post.

 So do yourself a favor: balance the efforts and do not set normalization as a milestone or a requirement before providing value.
 This will help you setting expectations and establishing trust with your customers (internal/external).